Heliot Ramos Preview, Player Props: Giants vs. Reds

-After going 0-for-2 in his last game, Heliot Ramos and the San Francisco Giants take on the Cincinnati Reds (who will hand the ball to Andrew Abbott) at 9:45 PM ET on Monday.
+The San Francisco Giants, including Heliot Ramos (batting .190 in his past 10 games, with a double, a home run, three walks and an RBI), battle starter Brandon Williamson and the Cincinnati Reds at Oracle Park, Tuesday at 9:45 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Braves.
+He had a hitless performance in his most recent game (0-for-2) against the Reds.

 Heliot Ramos Game Info & Props vs. the Reds